Myco

 Roles

-I defined the core thesis (folder as context surface, not chat session), the cap architecture (terminal, canvas, document as composable panel types), and the constraint that everything must be GPU-rendered or native webview — no Electron.
-Claude Code wrote the wgpu rendering pipeline, terminal emulation integration, TLDraw webview embedding, and grid layout system.
+I defined the core thesis (folder as context surface, not chat session), the cap architecture (terminal, canvas, document, agent monitor, heartbeat as composable panel types), the constraint that everything must be GPU-rendered or native webview — no Electron, and directed the Warp feature audit that shaped phases 11-15.
+Claude Code wrote the wgpu rendering pipeline, terminal emulation integration, Excalidraw webview embedding, grid layout system, agent monitor, heartbeat scheduler, and the N-ary split tree layout engine.

 Myco (AI-Native Project Workspace)